raygun101/MarkupKit/README.md

     - (void)processMarkupElement:(NSString *)tag properties:(NSDictionary *)properties;

-The element's name, "segment", is passed in the `tag` argument, and a key/value pair containing the segment's title is included in the dictionary passed as the `properties` argument. `UISegmentedControl` overrides this method to add the given segment title to itself.
+The element's name, "segment", is passed in the `tag` argument, and a key/value pair representing the "title" attribute is included in the `properties` dictionary.

-Like `appendMarkupElementView:`, the default implementation of `processMarkupElement:properties:` does nothing.
-Subclasses must override it to provide view-specific behavior.
+As with `appendMarkupElementView:`, the default implementation of `processMarkupElement:properties:` does nothing; subclasses must override it to provide view-specific behavior.
+For example, `UISegmentedControl` overrides this method to call `insertSegmentWithTitle:atIndex:animated:` on itself.

 ## Attributes
 Attributes in a MarkupKit document usually represent view properties.
 For example, the following markup declares an instance of a system-style `UIButton` and sets its `title` property to "Press Me!":

     <UIButton style="systemButton" title="Press Me!"/>

-Property values are set using [key-value coding](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) (KVC).
+Property values are set using [key-value coding](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/KeyValueCoding/) (KVC).
 Type conversions for string, number, and boolean properties are handled automatically by KVC.
 Other types, such as colors, fonts, images, and enumerations, are handled specifically by MarkupKit and are discussed in more detail below.

 MarkupKit adds the following methods to `NSObject` to assist in applying property values: